Ismaestro/angular-example-app/README.md

 * Linter
 * Tests
 * Build for production
-* Deploy in Github pages
+* Deploy in Firebase Hosting

 ## Contributing